leouofa/rapid-ui/README.md

 # RapidUI 🥷
-RapidUI is a modern framework that addresses linguistic complexity of designing modern user interfaces.
+RapidUI is a modern Ruby framework that addresses linguistic complexity of designing user interfaces.

 ### Features